ds1609/shelfie-app/README.md

    - Add a new book to the collection by entering: Title, Author and Description.

+## Backend
+Shelfie uses Appwrite as its backend for authentication and database.

+### Authentication
+- Users can register and log in securely with email & password.
+- Authentication is handled with Appwrite’s Account API.
+- Sessions are managed using Appwrite sessions.

+### Database
+- Books are stored as documents in an Appwrite Collection.
+- Books displayed on the app belong only to the logged-in user.
+- Deleting a book removes it from the Appwrite database.

 ## 📷 Screenshots
 <p align="center">
   <img src="screenshots/launch.jpg" alt="Launch" width="200"/>